samsoncms/api/readme.md

     protected $indexView = 'specify a path to index view file';
     protected $rowView = 'specify a path to row view file';
 }

+// Creating an instance, with QueryInterface, ViewInterface and Entity identifier
+$table = new MyTable($query, $this, $material->MaterialID)
 ```

 This class will contain generated generic methods for retrieving collection of table column values with according field name,
 for example if you have additional field with name ```age``` method ```age()``` would be generated to get collection of ```age```
 values in all table rows.